Devansh06/DSA/README.md

 # DSA

-CS213 minor project
+CS213m project

-Implementation of Othello game using alpha-beta pruning and mini-max algorithm.
+Graphical implementation of Othello game using alpha-beta pruning and negamax algorithm.